 Best harness for puppies and nervous dogs

 For puppies, skittish dogs, or dogs who have simply never worn one, a step-in-style harness can be a lot less scary than one that goes over the head.
-“A lot of times, people don’t consider socializing their dogs to a new piece of equipment like a harness.” says Cawley.
-“But there’s a lot you can do to make sure it’s a positive experience the first time you put your dog in their harness.
-I like to use food as a distraction for the dog at first, especially if the dog doesn’t like things going over their heads.
+“A lot of times, people don’t consider socializing their dogs to a new piece of equipment like a harness,” says Cawley.
+“But there’s a lot you can do to make sure it’s a positive experience the first time you put your dog in harness.
+I like to use food as a distraction for the dog at first, especially if the dog doesn’t like things going over the head.
 For those kinds of dogs, you can use a step-in harness so they don’t get nervous when you put it on.”